-- George, a staff person in Residence Life, sees a fight occur in the residence hall between Sam and Mary. - George tries to break up the fight, but has to call JCUPD to assist. - George talks with several witnesses as to what occurred, and also to the two students. - George writes up his notes from the fight as usual. - Sam and Mary both ask for copies of George's notes about the incident, the JCUPD report, and for George to appear as a witness in their criminal trial. - What should George do?
+- George, a staff person in Residence Life, sees a fight occur in the residence hall between Sam and Mary. - George tries to break up the fight, but has to call JCUPD to assist. - George talks with several witnesses and his AC as to what occurred, and also to the two students. - George writes up his personal notes from the fight for his own use. - Sam and Mary both ask for copies of George's notes about the incident, the JCUPD report, and for George to appear as a witness in their criminal trial. - What should George do?